-Kohl’s Art Studio is a joint effort between Kohl’s and the Milwaukee Art Museum to bring area kids and their families closer to art—to discover more about it—and involve them in creative art experiences.
-The studio is the place to engage in hands-on art projects and create something all your own.
+Kohl’s Art Studio is a joint effort between Kohl’s and the Milwaukee Art Museum to bring area kids and their families closer to art—to discover more about it—and involve them in creative experiences.
+The art studio—at the Museum, in the community, and online—is the place to engage in hands-on art projects and create something all your own.

 Kids 12 and under are free every day the Museum is open thanks to

 Find your next project.
 Bring the creativity of the studio into your home by exploring the art-making videos below.

 Design furniture inspired by nature.
 Materials: air-dry clay; cardboard; scissors; crayons, markers, or colored pencils

 Make a pixelated painting.
 Materials: paper or graph paper, ruler, pencil, colored pencil, watercolor or markers

 Learn to weave paper strips.
 Materials: paper strips, cardboard, scissors, tape